 Clubs & Live Music

 If you want to do a spot of dancing, there are plenty of clubs to pick from.
-Famous DJs, live bands and recent techno music are all available for your pleasure at any of these locations.
+Famous DJs, live bands, and recent techno music is all available for your pleasure at any of these locations.

 555 Famous Club